nomoreweirdmachines/katacoda-scenarios/nixlang-nix/step3.md

 `nix search cowsay`{{execute}}

-we have to a little 'hack' to get "nix search" to work https://github.com/NixOS/nix/issues/1865
+we have to a little 'hack' to get "nix search" to work properly https://github.com/NixOS/nix/issues/1865

 there seems to be more to this bug?